nathanuphoff/Magritte/readme.md

 [Demo on JSFiddle](https://jsfiddle.net/s110ax9g/4/)

-> Beware that Magritte should not be used in production at this time.
+> Beware that Magritte should not be used in production at this time and is prone to changes in its API.

 ### Hello World!
 You’ll need a root element,
 ```html
 <div id="root"></div>